Rank of tropical curves and tropical hypersurfaces: Rank of tropical surfaces in

 Therefore, the constellation of the edges is such that they can be extrapolated into lines which intersect at a point that we shall call $"a"$.
 So we have:\\

-And we have (4), (5), (6) as before, where we need to prove (7).\\ As we may shift our curve $X$ freely in $\mathbb{R}^{3}$$ $, we may choose $x=(0,0,0)$ and so we get:
+And we have (4), (5), (6) as before, where we need to prove (7).\\ As we may shift our curve $X$ freely in $\mathbb{R}^{3}$, we can choose $x=(0,0,0)$ and so we get:

-If we add a constant $k$ to all of the monomials defining the hypersurface which defines the curve $X$, we shall get the same curve $X$.
-Therefore, we may choose $c_{1}=c_{1}=c_{2}=d_{1}=d_{2}=0$.
+If we add a constant $k$ to all the monomials of the tropical polynomial defining $X$, we shall get the same curve $X$.
+Therefore, we may choose $c_{1}=c_{2}=d_{1}=d_{2}=0$.
 So far with $x$.\\ Now we shall look at $y$.
 We know that

 (the $d$'s equal to 0).
-But we also know that $<q_{1},y>=<a+\overline{q},y>=$ $<a,y>+<\overline{q},y>=<a,y>$ and therefore $<a,y>=<r_{1},y>+e_{1}=<a+\overline{r},y>+e_{1}$ $=<a,y>+<\overline{r},y>+e_{1}$, which implies that\textbf{
+But we also know that $\left\langle q_{1},y\right\rangle =\left\langle a+\overline{q},y\right\rangle =$ $\left\langle a,y\right\rangle +\left\langle \overline{q},y\right\rangle =\left\langle a,y\right\rangle $ and therefore $\left\langle a,y\right\rangle =\left\langle r_{1},y\right\rangle +e_{1}=\left\langle a+\overline{r},y\right\rangle +e_{1}$ $=\left\langle a,y\right\rangle +\left\langle \overline{r},y\right\rangle +e_{1}$, which implies that\textbf{

 }and doing the same with $r_{2}$ and $e_{2}$ leads us to